Your step-by-step guide to better B2B SaaS customer research

 Now that you’ve identified your ideal and not-so-ideal customers and segmented them into groups, it’s time to first prioritize the most important segments (if you have more than just one), and then move on to investigating their buying processes.

-First, make your salespeople walk through a typical sales process from their own point of view — don’t make them speculate about what’s going on in your customers’ heads.
+First, have your salespeople walk through a typical sales process from their own point of view—don’t make them speculate about what’s going on in your customers’ heads.
 If you decide to focus on multiple products or customer segments simultaneously, you may need to repeat this step a few times.

 While they’re talking, aim to identify the most important touchpoints, as well as customers’ typical questions and their most pressing concerns, and try to identify the people involved in the buying process.